Updated January 2018

 Applicants should maintain a record of the survey documentation collected to assist in responding to PIA inquiries.
-Such records should be maintained for a period of ten years after the last day of delivery of the discounted services.
+Such records must be maintained for a period of at least 10 years after the last day of delivery of the discounted services.

 Income data used to support the discount level for a funding request should be collected based on income received by the household during the month before the month in which the survey is conducted.
 However, the monthly income of a household containing one or more seasonal workers, self-employed workers, or other workers whose income varies from month to month may not accurately represent the actual circumstances of the household.
 Such a household can project its annual rate of income for the current year based on the income data that is available.

 Applications are distributed at the beginning of the school year.
 The income data gathered is used to determine eligibility for the twelve-month school year (July 1 to the following June 30) in which the survey is conducted.